 biomethane produced in 2021.
-Authorisation procedures for the construction of two new plants concluded and eight initiatives launched to develop of hydrogen as an energy vector in 2020 (72% in 2019).
-Overall recycling rate: 55% in 2020.
-The 2021 data will be reported in "Tracking waste"
+Authorisation procedures for the construction of two new plants concluded and eight initiatives launched to develop of hydrogen as an energy vector of biomethane produced by 2025 and over 30 million by 2030.
+Continue with hydrogen development initiatives.
+Internal and external development of photovoltaics